canzarlab/lab-website/index.md

 # Canzar Lab

-Next-generation sequencing instruments produce a huge number of short DNA 'reads', each of which carries little information by itself.
-These reads therefore have to be pieced together by well-engineered algorithms to reconstruct biologically meaningful measurements.
-The lab's goal is the development of accurate mathematical models, efficient algorithms, and usable software to solve these complex, high-dimensional puzzles.
+The lab's goal is the development of accurate mathematical models, efficient algorithms, and usable software for the efficient and effective interpretation of vast and complex life sciences data.
+The link between advances in algorithmic theory and new insights into fundamental problems in biology and human disease constitutes our driving force for research.

 {% include figure.html image="images/lab_pic.jpg" width="100%" %}